 This again was one of the significant lacks that I came to recognise in St. John of the Cross's writing where there is very little attempt made in his formal account to address this key important issue.

 As I have stated before, though - in the context of the monastic reforms of his order - at one level he did lead an active life, one always gets the impression that it was as a somewhat reluctant participator.
-This in turn led perhaps to an unduly negative reaction to the world and its failings which in the end led to a degree of conflict in his dealings with the Order which was perhaps avoidable.
+This in turn led perhaps to an unduly negative reaction to the world and its failings, which in the end led to a degree of conflict in his dealings with the Order that was perhaps avoidable.

 Perhaps due to the fact that he spent many years in active ministry before fully engaging with the contemplative life, there is a healthier balance in his writings especially with respect to the manner in which activity and contemplations mutually serve each other.
 There is also a surprisingly modern feel to his writings with a great appreciation of the truly dynamic interactive nature of all experience.